nx-lr/protea/README.md

 > One language, three aspects.

-Trinity is a portable, multi-paradigm and multi-faceted programming language I created that aims to run on the JVM and modern web browsers.
+Trinity is a portable, multi-paradigm and multi-faceted programming language I created that aims to run on the JavaScript and Node.JS runtimes, and also on the .
 It features a familiar JavaScript-like syntax, static (and dynamic) typing, a robust standard library and a unique combination of powerful features for imperative, declarative and meta-programming.

 ```js
 let [x, y] = 1;